MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise.md

         **Your MCC resource will not be created properly if you do not select “(US) West US”**

-    -   Choose a name for the Microsoft Connected Cache resource.
+    -   Choose a name for the MCC resource.

   > [!NOTE]
   > Your MCC resource must not contain the word “Microsoft” in it.